(For the first page of this review of Disney’s Polynesian Village Resort, click here.)

 The other is the restaurant proper.

-The Kona Cafe review from The easy Guide to Your Walt Disney World Visit 2017:
+The Kona Cafe review from our book, The easy Guide to Your Walt Disney World Visit 2019:

 ‘Ohana is best loved by families; Kona Café is an under-appreciated gem, best known for its Tonga Toast.
 Neither is a truly distinctive adult dining experience–for that, you’ll need to go to another Disney World deluxe resort.

 Outside and towards the Grand Floridian you’ll find the luau dinner show.
-Our lukewarm review from The easy Guide to Your Walt Disney World Visit 2017:
+Our lukewarm review from our book, The easy Guide to Your Walt Disney World Visit 2019:

 There’s also a bar at each pool, and the smaller Oasis pool has a limited-hours grill with an interesting menu (click it to enlarge it):